purduehackers/evergreen/engineering/wack-hacker-bot/DESIGN_DOC.md

 ## Objective

-Wack Hacker is meant to provide access to multiple utilties and tools that are useful for organizers and community members via Discord commands and interactions.
+Wack Hacker is meant to provide access to multiple utilities and tools that are useful for organizers and community members via Discord commands and interactions.

 ## Background